abbychau/blog.abby.md/source/_posts/multiqueue2.md

 This works exactly as expected.
 The cpu usage lowered and the through-put is able to pass all the tests.

 # Futures
-I then find that the CPU usage is high for future queues.
-I found that that there is a kind of hybrid lock used for future queues.
+However, I then found that the CPU usage is high for future queues.
+That, there is a kind of hybrid lock used for future queues.

 Therefore, I removed all the Spin before going to `parking_lot::Mutex::new(VecDeque::new())`. [link](https://github.com/abbychau/multiqueue2/commit/f311c7c02c392a656df85d662f8b3c1048536457)

-It increases the low level context switches much but indeed lowed the CPU usage.
+It increases the number of low level context switches very much but indeed lowed the CPU usage.
 By the nature of this heavy switch comparing to the light weight spinlock, the through-put of future queues becomes just 1/10 of the normal queue.

+And this experiment also taught me the performance ratio between `parking_lot` mutexes and native spins.

 # No Silver Bullet
 I really would like to come up with an equation for people to set the `try_spins` precisely, but it is very complicated because it includes all the envirnment information like CPU frequency, number of consumers, rate of feeding, etc.